Interview Questions On Packages In Java

 Ans: The ‘Package’ is the first keyword used in a Java Application development.

-Ans: By default, the ‘Java.lang’ the package is imported, even without a package declaration.
+Ans: By default, the ‘Java.lang’ package is imported, even without a package declaration.

-Can a class declare as private be accessed outside its package?
+Can a class declared as private be accessed outside its package?

-Ans: No. once declared as private, it is not possible to access the class outside its package.
+Ans: No. Once declared private, accessing the class outside its package is impossible.

 What is the naming convention to be followed for declaring a user-defined package in Java application development?

-Ans: The Reverse Domain naming convention is to be followed for declaring a user-defined package in Java Application development.
-For this the syntax is:
+Ans: The reverse domain naming convention is to be followed when declaring a user-defined package in Java application development.
+For this, the syntax is:

 com.companyname.projectname.module.submodule;